Full Name: Portuguese Republic

 |Business Climate||Business Protocol||Other Sources of Information|

 Portugal is part of the Iberian Peninsula which is located in southwestern Europe.
 It borders the North Atlantic Ocean on the west and Spain to its east.
 Its territory covers a total of 92,090 sq. km., which includes the Azores and Madeira Islands, making it slightly smaller than the U.S. state of Indiana.
 The capital, Lisbon, is a port city located in western Portugal on the Atlantic Ocean and the Tagus River.

 Portugal is a republic governed as a parliamentary democracy comprised of 18 districts.

-- Executive: Chief of State - President Anibal CAVACO SILVA (since 2006); Head of Government - Prime Minister Pedro Manuel Mamede PASSOS COELHO (since 2011); Cabinet - Council of Ministers appointed by the president on the recommendation of the prime minister
+Executive: Chief of State - President Marcelo REBELO DE SOUSA (since 2016); Head of Government - Prime Minister Antonio Luis Santos da COSTA (since 2015); Cabinet - Council of Ministers appointed by the president on the recommendation of the prime minister.

 Portugal has a civil law system.
 Legislative acts are subject to the review of a Constitutional Tribunal.